Prior to being granted admission to NHTI, every applicant must:

-- Have official transcripts forwarded to NHTI by secondary and postsecondary institutions previously attended;
+- Have official transcripts forwarded to NHTI by secondary and postsecondary institutions previously attended.

 - Applicants who have earned a high school equivalency certificate must submit a copy of the certificate, including scores, as well as official transcripts reflecting completed school work and grades prior to leaving school.

-- Arrange for personal interview if required; and
+- A personal interview

-Students who do not meet the specific academic course requirements for their desired program may be offered admission to the Associate in Science in General Studies program and take these courses at NHTI.
+Students who do not meet the specific academic course requirements for their desired program may be offered admission to either the Associate in Science in General Studies program (for those pursuing an allied health degree), or the Associate in Arts in Liberal Arts program, and take these courses at NHTI.
 Grades of “C” or higher are required in each pre-requisite course, in addition to fulfillment of the other general and specific requirements, to be considered for the desired program.

 Professional Certificate and Certificate Programs

 A student may be eligible to substitute a higher-level course for the course prescribed in the curriculum if indicated by an evaluation of the student’s competencies.
-The substitution can be made only with the joint approval of the student’s Department Head and the Department Head of the area offering the course.
+The substitution can be made only with the joint approval of the student’s Department Chair and the Department Chair of the area offering the course.
 The approval form is available in the Registrar’s Office.
 This does not negate the student's responsibility to fulfill prerequisites.